kepop1/react-native-starter/README.md

 - You enjoy single line quotes, no semi-colon enforcement and pretty much all the auto-formatting from Prettier out of the box.
 - You agree with the current ESLint ruling for both React / React Native / React Hooks
 - You're potentially going to require that your state/ folder is going to be shared and you prefer the logic siloed out.
+- You're ok with having a font added by default, as it can be a quirk to setup and it'll show you where it needs to go.

 ## Troubleshooting